Twenty-seventh Sunday in Ordinary Time - October 4, 2015

 Dear parishioners and friends in Christ,

-Have a very Holy Week and God Bless you all!
+Have a great week and God Bless you!